 154 Main St. 207-354-8589.

-Thomaston Cafe has been a downtown mainstay for more than 90 years, but in late 2017, the restaurant’s baker and manager, Kate McCoubrey, bought the place and made some changes.
+Thomaston Cafe has been a downtown mainstay since 1990, but in late 2017, the restaurant’s baker and manager, Kate McCoubrey, bought the place and made some changes.
 Without sacrificing hominess, she spruced up the dining room, and she rethought the menu.
 Longtime favorites like baked stuffed haddock remained, but the previously abandoned prime-rib night was reinstated, prices were cut, and emphasis shifted to democratic fare, like pizzas, burgers, and fish tacos.
 McCoubrey is also serving Sunday brunches, with mimosas, wild-mushroom hash, and decadent Belgian waffles.